Please review before completing the Courtsey Post application

 If your pet is microchipped, make sure that you get all the information from the new owner.
 You must call the microchip company to release the animal out of your name and give them the new owners information.

 At The Appalachian Highlands Humane Society, we have a responsibility to make safe adoption placement decisions for the people and animals we share our community with.
 All of the dogs we care for are evaluated as individuals.
 We gather information about each dog from multiple sources (staff, foster placements, previous guardians, volunteers, etc.).
-While we evaluate each animal on a case-by-case basis, in general, The Humane Society of Washington County will not adopt out dogs who:
+While we evaluate each animal on a case-by-case basis, in general, The Appalachian Highlands Humane Society will not adopt out dogs who:

-• Show poor bite inhibition (degree to which dog moderates tooth contact in the case of a
+- Show poor bite inhibition (degree to which dog moderates tooth contact in the case of a bite)

 Bites that are determined to be fluke bites are not considered aggression.
 Fluke bites are